topos-protocol/dev-portal/content/module-2/4-topos-zkevm-demo.md

 - `topos-zkevm-demo stop [-p]`: Stop the Erigon chain, optionally purge the chain with the `-p` flag.
 You can then run `start` and `execute` again.
 - `topos-zkevm-demo uninstall`: Uninstall Topos zkEVM Demo by cleaning your file system from the demo projects, shutting down the Erigon chain, etc.
 - `topos-zkevm-demo version`: Display Topos zkEVM Demo's version
+-
+## Conclusion

+You have now experienced the power of the Topos zkEVM on your local environment.
+This walkthrough has walked you through the generation of proofs, and the subsequent verification of those proofs.
+As mentioned at the start of the walkthrough, if you want to experiment with your own contract and script, you can replace the hardhat sample project in `DEMO_ROOT/topos-zkevm-demo/local-zkevm/sample-hardhat-project` with your own.

+# Up Next

+In this section, you got to interact with the components that create and verify ZK proofs in the Topos protocol, and in the previous section, which covered the Topos Playground, you were able to see multiple Topos components in action together.
+One of the components that helps to power the Topos Playground is the Topos CLI.
+In the next section, you will learn more about the Topos CLI and how to use it.